K1D77A/lunamech-matrix-api/README.md

 Make sure you check the API documentation to see which slot does what because boolean query parameters are "true" | "false" while the boolean values for json body parameters are t | nil.
 You might be able to workout which is from the initial value, if its "false" | "true" you know its a query param.
 Maybe I will implement a translator at some point for the query params.

-in `object-helpers.lisp` there are a variety of objects constructed using keyword arguments, all arguments that default to :ne mean "no encode".
+in `object-helpers.lisp` there are a variety of objects constructed using keyword arguments, all arguments that default to :ne mean "no encode", these list items are completely ignored.

 ```lisp
 (defun object%room-filter (&key (not-rooms :ne)(rooms :ne)(ephemeral :ne)